alphaveneno/python-scripts/README.md

 # Python Scripts UPDATE
-## 2024_12_26
+## 2025_01_19

 This repository represents my efforts to update and extend the great work by _carberra_, implementing bash scripts to install and uninstall various versions of python.
 His original README is found below this preface.

 **The salient alterations and additions are:**

-1. Scripts for *Redhat*-derived linux distributions are added.
+1. Scripts for *Redhat*-derived and *Arch*-derived linux distributions are added.

 2. It is considered best practice to update your system prior to installing new software.
 The *upgrade* subcommand for Redhat's *dnf* command includes an update; *dnf* has no separate *update* subcommand.
+Arch updates and upgrades packages with *pacman -Syu*.
 To be consistent, the *Debian* install script performs both *update* and *upgrade*, however not *dist-upgrade* and not *full-upgrade*.

 3. I left off the installation of *wget* as most distros now either include it automatically or install it with *upgrade*

 4. Adjustments are made to some of the original bash language code to enhance robustness.
-Of note, point 1. above is one example of the subtle bash language differences between *Redhat* and *Debian*
+Of note, point 2. above is one example of the subtle bash language differences between *Redhat*, *Arch* and *Debian*

 5. Code is added and modified to deal with package changes made by the python developers

-6. Code is added and modified to deal with package changes made in the APT (Debian) and DNF (Redhat) repositories
+6. Code is added and modified to deal with package changes made in the APT (Debian), DNF5 (Redhat) and CORE (Arch) repositories

 7. Comments are added and extended in places